MoneyBagg Yo & Blac Youngsta unite for “Code Red.”

 “Said Sum” is a trap banger that features a beat that will f**k your car’s speakers up, tons of trash-talking (Including subliminal shots towards a certain boxer), and a hook that is both trill and catchy.
 S**t, since we can’t go to clubs these days, maybe we can blast “Said Sum” in someone’s developed basement.

 8. BRAIN DEAD (4/5)

 9. BLIND (3/5)

 10. DEMONS (2/5)

 11. SAID SUM (REMIX) (3/5)

 12. YOU CAN SEE (2/5)

 13. SRT (3/5)

 To be honest with you, if Blac Youngsta wasn’t on this Code Red album, I would give it a higher grade.
 Don’t get me wrong, I love his energy and think that he is the perfect hypeman; however, at the end of the day, he is not a good rapper.
 With that being said, throughout Code Red, Youngsta makes truly powerful trap bangers sound slightly goofy.
-I will say this, I love how open, raw, vulnerable, unapologetic, and trill he sounds on the album.
+I will say this, though: I love how open, raw, vulnerable, unapologetic, and trill he sounds on the album.